 What Every Husband Should Know About Stay-at-Home Moms

-Being a stay-at-home mom (SAHM) is far more than a long workweek.
-It’s life; we can’t just clock out after 55 hours of work.
+But being a stay-at-home mom is far more than a long workweek — it’s life.
+We can’t just clock out after 55 hours.

-Every husband should know that stay-at-home moms wage epic battles against chaos.
+Every husband should know that stay-at-home moms (SAHM) wage epic battles against chaos.

 Epic battles against chaos can come in the form of sibling squabbles, maintenance emergencies, drama at school, competing budget items, scheduling hiccups, relational tension, and more.
 But these things are easily dealt with.